 While infrequent communication may be much more apparent for, say, a clinical operations team struggling to orchestrate a new trial across several sites, it’s no less an obstacle for smaller-scale projects that hinge on the input of a handful of people.

-Imagine, for example, you're part of a commercial team that needs to decide whether to continue using a particular visual aid in your marketing materials.
-You want to quickly pulse the market to understand whether it’s working or not.
-Now raise the stakes: The team needs to make this decision in two weeks.
-Typically, you’d run a focus group—but one week is too little time to plan and execute one.
+Imagine, for example, you're part of a small to mid-size commercial team that must decide whether to continue using a particular visual aid in your marketing materials.
+You want to quickly pulse the market to understand whether it’s working.
+Now raise the stakes: The team must decide in two weeks.
+Typically, you’d run a focus group—but one week is too short to plan and execute one.
 You need another, faster channel to get the insights the team needs.

 It's easy to find examples of teams needing speedy insights on the medical affairs side, too.
 Maybe there's a congress coming up fast.
 Your team is worried about how many people will attend its poster sessions.
 Again, you need to survey a specific audience to answer that question quickly.
 “Is this material you'd be interested in seeing in three weeks?
 And by the way, are you even going to be at this congress?”